-This committee is chaired by the Group CEO and also consists of the Group Co-COO, Divisional Heads (responsible for execution of business in each division) and the Chief Risk Officer (CRO), Chief Financial Officer (CFO), Chief Legal Officer (CLO), Co-CRO and other persons designated by the Group CEO.
+This committee is chaired by the Group CEO Koji Nagai and also consists of the Group Co-COO Kentaro Okuda, Toshio Morita, Divisional Heads (responsible for execution of business in each division) and the Chief Risk Officer (CRO), Chief Financial Officer (CFO), Co-CRO and other persons designated by the Group CEO.
 The Executive Management Board has delegated authority to the Group Integrated Risk Committee to deliberate and determine important matters concerning enterprise risk management of the Nomura Group.
-The Global Risk Management Committee has been established under the Group Integrated Risk Management Committee to deliberate and decide on individual matters that are highly prioritized from the perspective of position-risk management.
+The Global Risk Management Committee has been established under the Group Integrated Risk Management Committee to deliberate and decide on individual matters that are highly prioritized from the perspective of position-risk management (The Global Risk Management Committee was abolished on June 24, 2019 due to a review of the risk management and governance structure.
+Its functions are now undertaken by CRO, the Group Integrated Risk Management Committee and the Global Portfolio Committee.).
 As to other efforts concerning risk management, taking into consideration international perspectives, the Company continues to build structures for the furtherance of appropriate management preparedness, such as a board on liquidity risk and a division dedicated to information gathering and data analysis on risk management.